Home

 • Adaptive Mesh Refinement (AMR) and variable-resolution grid techniques for the dynamical cores of atmospheric General Circulation Models (GCMs)

-• High-resolution weather and climate modeling
+• High-resolution (convection-permitting) weather and climate modeling

 • Development of simpler atmospheric models and test cases for dynamical cores of GCMs, model intercomparisons